 Amsterdam had an infectiously feel-good vibe.
 The people would ask how we were, wish us a good time, ask if we needed help, or try to make us laugh.
 I remember walking up to a souvenir store and the lady instantly started chatting with us.
 She was surprised to hear that our country had locked their own citizens out of the country and gave us a small souvenir for free with our purchase, wishing us good luck.

 The people were not just friendly and tolerant, but also had a great sense of style.
-We didn’t see anyone who looked like they just rolled out of bed, they were all well dressed even when they were out for grocery shopping.
+We didn’t see anyone looking like they just rolled out of bed.
+Most people were all well dressed even when they were out for grocery shopping.
 Their fashion sense was quite impressive – at least to my standards .

 Cold & windy temperature